Skip to main content

 Overall Story

 Jung Hye‑in brings emotional balance as Song Mi‑na: lightning-fast, mission-ready, and carrying trauma only revealed amid firefights.
-Her own emotional scars surface in the battlefield—her connection with Ki‑bum evolves into a promise of mutual healing, even as they wage wars inside and outside.
+Her own emotional scars surface in the battlefield—her connection with Ki‑bum evolves into a promise of mutual healing, even as they wage wars inside and out.

 Highlight Moments / Key Episodes